Some New ETFs Could be Stars in 2013

 For those that believe a new ETF has to have $100 million in AUM to be validated as a “good” fund, IHY does better than that.
 The ETF now has over $201 million in assets, implying asset growth of nearly tenfold since late September.

-Add to that, with the massive cash hoards held by the likes of Microsoft (NASDAQ: MSFT), IBM (NYSE: IBM) and other familiar tech names, the sector is expected to provided dividend growth in the coming years.
+Add to that, with the massive cash hoards held by the likes of Microsoft (NASDAQ: MSFT), International Business Machines (NYSE: IBM) and other familiar tech names, the sector is expected to provided dividend growth in the coming years.
 That is assuming the fiscal cliff is avoided and that is the one of the hurdles TDIV faces in the near term.